walln/site/src/content/project/sieve.md

 ## About Sieve

 [Sieve](https://github.com/walln/sieve) is a toy implementation of Approximate Nearest Neighbors search.
 This index works by building an in-memory tree of the vectors randomly selecting vectors during the construction of the index and creating hyperplanes to use to quickly search the vector space.
-Vectors can then be queried using squared euclidian distance to find similar vectors within the vector space.
+Vectors can then be queried using squared euclidean distance to find similar vectors within the vector space.

 Lets look at an example of using Sieve to query a vector space.